Claudius Rich

 Claudius James Rich (28 March 1787 – 5 October 1821) was a British Assyriologist, business agent, traveller and antiquarian scholar.

 Biography

 Rich was born near Dijon "of a good family", but passed his childhood at Bristol.
-Early on, he developed a gift for languages, becoming familiar not only with Latin and Greek but also with Hebrew, Syriac, Persian, Turkish and other Eastern tongues.
+Early on, he developed a gift for languages, becoming familiar not only with Latin and Greek but also with Hebrew, Syriac, Kurdish, Persian, Turkish and other Eastern tongues.
 In 1803, by the influence of friends, he was appointed a cadet in the East India Company's service.